thacherT1D/webdevstuff/Auth/User_Registration.desc.md

 git commit -m "use bcrypt to hash password"
 ```

-Finally, use the correct knex query to insert the email and hashed password into the users table in the trackify_dev database
+Finally, use Knex to insert the email and hashed password into the users table.

 ```JavaScript
 router.post('/', (req, res, next) => {